Install¶

 Smoke tests¶

-# SearXNG, Crawl4AI, and MCP
+# SearXNG, Crawl4AI, REST API, and MCP

 make smoke